Grace Millane murder: Accused appears in Auckland District Court

 Beard, visibly emotional after delivering the news to Millane's family and then the media that a body had been found, said the focus of the investigation was now to piece together exactly what happened to the young woman.

-"It is an unbearable time for the Millane family and our hearts go out to them," he said.
+"It is an unbearable time for the Millane family and our hearts go out to them."